The following blog article was updated in January 2022.

 Filing a false insurance claim or personal injury lawsuit carries serious criminal and civil ramifications.
 However, not all personal injury claims are fraudulent.
 Sometimes there are legitimately injured victims accused of falsifying information or faking their injuries.

-It is common for insurance claim’s adjusters to try and throw out accusations of faking or falsified information to reduce the settlement or the claim altogether.
+It is common for insurance claim adjusters to try and throw out accusations of faking or falsified information to reduce the settlement of the claim altogether.
 When it happens to you, it is imperative that you know your rights and speak with an injury attorney immediately.

 Insurance companies cannot simply deny your claim stating you have made it up.
 Instead, they have rules that they must follow before denying a claim – otherwise, they could be in violation of federal and state insurance conduct laws too.

 Sadly, it does not take much for the courts to consider a claim “false.”
 If you fail to disclose information, the court may assume that you have done so fraudulently – and grant the insurance company’s request to dismiss the suit.